CupCleaner: A Hybrid Data Cleaning Approach for Comment Updating: Experimental setup

 \subsection{Implementation Settings}

 The main experimental environment is an Ubuntu OS with two Intel Xeon CPUs, 188GB RAM, and a NVIDIA TITAN RTX GPU with 24GB of memory.
 To save training time and resources, we set the maximum number of epochs for training to 20 and implement an early stopping strategy.
 Specifically, we implement a common strategy during the training process, where we terminate the training process if the experimental performance on the validation set does not improve within three consecutive epochs.
-For each dataset, the model settings we use are exactly the same across all variants of that dataset.
+For each dataset, we use exactly the same model settings across all variants of the dataset.
 In addition, to make the experimental process more generalizable, we simply concatenate the inputs into a long sequence without performing any special processing.
+In the static cleaning strategy, to filter out lower-quality data as much as possible, we set the coefficient k to 0.5.
+In the model ensemble, we utilize the commonly used metric BLEU as the metric for assigning performance weights to each model.